Let's plan!

 When to Visit & How to Combine

 For softer light and fewer visitors, we like May–June and September–October.
-We’ll plan around tide charts (Mont-Saint-Michel), market days, and driving times.
+We’ll plan around tide charts for Mont-Saint-Michel, market days, and realistic driving times.

-Favorite combos: Mont-Saint-Michel + Cancale oysters; Giverny + Vernon lunch; Honfleur + Étretat; Airborne Museum + Utah Beach; Juno + Bayeux Tapestry.
-Tell us what you love (history, easy walks, food), and we’ll pace the day to you.
+Favorite combos: Mont-Saint-Michel with Cancale oysters; Giverny with Vernon lunch; Honfleur with Étretat; Airborne Museum with Utah Beach; Juno with Bayeux Tapestry.
+Tell us what you love—history, easy walks, food—and we’ll pace the day around that.

 Discover Normandy with Beaurouge